 7. Get comfortable talking about money

 Us Brits can't bear to discuss the topic of finances, although I'm pretty sure that's the way everyone feels.
-But when talking about rates with clients, you have to learn to be comfortable, open and upfront about how much you charge and why.
-Don't be afraid to negotiate and have confidence in yourself, your abilities and how much you're worth.
+But when the topic comes up with clients, you have to be comfortable, open and upfront about how much you charge and why.
+Don't be afraid to negotiate and have confidence in yourself, your abilities, and how much you're worth.

 9. Choose your pricing strategy

-If in doubt over any project, explain to the client that you charge an hourly rate, based on the time it takes to complete the project – rather than guessing how long it will take initially and providing a fixed upfront fee.
-This is especially important for larger jobs, ones that could throw up all sorts of issues along the way.
+If in doubt over any project, explain to the client that you charge an hourly rate, based on the time it takes to complete the project – rather than guessing how long it will take the initiative and providing a fixed upfront fee.
+It's especially important for larger jobs, ones that could throw up all sorts of issues along the way.